 You can also optionally use Hubstaff Talent to track your time on a project.
 Some clients may request it, some may not.

 We have a review of Hubstaff Talent here.
-It’s important to note that it’s not a site that’s anywhere near the scale of the more well-known Upwork alternatives, so you won’t find tens of thousands of gigs.
+It’s important to note that it’s not a site that’s anywhere near the scale of the more well-known Upwork alternatives, so you won’t find tens of thousands of gigs, although we’ve seen an increase in volume year-on-year.
 Comments also suggest it’s not entirely immune from sketchy clients and scammers.

 If you hate the idea of bidding, this is another site where you might feel more at home.
 Profiles tend to feature predefined projects with default (adjustable) prices.
 Clients can then elect to buy these pre-set services.
 However, the system can also handle custom projects.